Sup2point0/Assort/Yu-Gi-Oh/lore/Stranded Saga/The Stranded Saga.md

 <h3 align="center"> Inadvertent Destiny </h3>

 > [!Note]
 > *There is nothing restricting affinical powers to only humanoids.
-Any entity, animate or inanimate, corporeal or abstract, is capable of being infused with or itself harnessing affine.
+Any entity, animate or inanimate, corporeal or abstract, is capable of harnessing or being infused with affine.
 Hence, the term ‘being’ is used here to inclusively refer to any ‘affinityzable’ entity.*

 In the world of affine, beings are bestowed a great power in their life – what is known as an ‘affinity’.
 It is, certainly, not an uncommon phenomenon, occuring in plenty of other worlds under the name of ‘magic’.